 Many Major League Baseball teams attempted to sign Ellis, but he held out for the Pirates because he heard they gave out $60,000 signing bonuses.
 In 1964, he signed a one-year minor league contract for $500 per month and a $2,500 bonus.
 The reason Pittsburgh scout Chet Brewer signed him for so cheap?
 Ellis had just stolen a car and subsequently received probation and a fine.
 He was lucky to be offered any sort of deal.

-Ellis debuted for the Pirates in 1968 and pitched for the Mets, Yankees, Rangers, Athletics over his 12-year career.
-He won a World Series with Pittsburgh in 1971, the same year he started the All-Star Game for the National League.
+Ellis debuted for the Pirates in 1968 and pitched for the Mets, Yankees, Rangers and Athletics over his 12-year baseball career.
+He beat the San Francisco Giants in Game 2 of the 1971 NLCS and helped the Pirates defeat the Baltimore Orioles in the World Series.
+He also started the All-Star Game for the National League the same year.
 He won 138 games and maintained a 3.46 career ERA.
-That’s better than 12 Hall of Famers.
+That's better than 12 Hall of Famers.

-Ellis retired in 1980 and quit using drugs and alcohol after his first son was born that year.
-He spent his post-playing days as a drug counselor for prisoners.
-He died in 2008 as a result of liver problems.
+Ellis retired in 1980 and went to rehab for substance abuse.
+After quitting using drugs and alcohol after his first son was born that year, he spent his post-playing days as a drug counselor for prisoners.
+He died in 2008 as a result of cirrhosis.

 Dock Ellis will be remembered in the game's lore for his improbable no-hitter, and that's perfectly fine, but he meant more to America's Pastime than maybe he even realized.
 He petitioned for free agency rights for players.
 He raised money and awareness for sickle cell disease.
 And he was vocal about the advancement of black athletes in a historically racist game.